Secuter/Defold-CI/readme.md

-## Docker image for CI build of a Defold project and deploy on Itch.io using butler.
+## Docker image to build a Defold project and deploy on Itch.io using butler

 Docker image at docker hub
 https://hub.docker.com/r/secuter/defold-ci